-People who have been on the other side of the table in negotiations with Trump, talk about how intimidating it was.
+People who have been on the other side of the table in negotiations with Trump talk about how intimidating it was.
 On Celebrity Apprentice, Clay Aiken said this about Trump: “Being in front of Trump is more intimidating than (being in front of Cowell).”
-In this article my aim is to isolate one of the things central to Donald’s presence that plays a big part in his “Intimidation Factor.”
+In this article, I aim to isolate one of the things central to Donald’s presence that plays a big part in his “Intimidation Factor.”

-When is the last time you saw Donald Trump smile?
+When was the last time you saw Donald Trump smile?
 Think about that question for a moment.
 Take some time and watch some video clips of the other Presidential candidates, and notice how often they smile.
 They intentionally smile.
 It’s been a part of their conditioning in the world of politics.
-Yet, when you watch Trump, you just won’t see it; even when he says or responds to something funny, the most you will usually see is a twinkle in his eye, but a full blown smile, you just won’t find.
+Yet, when you watch Trump, you won’t see it; even when he says or responds to something funny, the most you will usually see is a twinkle in his eye, but a full-blown smile you won’t find.